reecekeller/latentphysics/README.md

 # latentphysics
 Physics-Informed Learning of Latent Dynamics

-This repo implements a physics-informed optimization based procedure to learn dynamical systems in symbolic form from data.
+This repo implements a physics-informed optimization based procedure to learn dynamical systems in symbolic form from neural data.
 Specifically, the model learns differentials rather than explicit functions (unlike symbolic regression), thereby focusing the learning on constrains on the system rather than state dynamics.